konflux-ci/release-service-catalog/tasks/apply-mapping/README.md

 | dataPath          | Path to the JSON string of the merged data to use in the data workspace                      | No       | -             |
 | failOnEmptyResult | Fail the task if the resulting snapshot contains zero components                             | Yes      | false         |

+## Changes in 1.7.2
+* Support dash in label name in tag expansion
+  * Image labels can include `-` in their names, so we should support that.

 ## Changes in 1.7.1
 * Tweaked processing of tags to automatically remove any duplicate tags in a component